marbaret/korean-anki-decks/README.md

 ### Optional Glassmorphism (CSS)

 The card styling includes an **optional glassmorphism effect** that can be enabled or adjusted directly in the **CSS**.

-You can toggle or fine-tune this effect (blur, transparency, background, borders) without affecting the card logic.

 To configure it: